subrahmanyam-zs/go-projects/examples/using-ycql/README.md

 ok      github.com/zopsmart/gofr/examples/using-ycql    5.363s
 ```

-_This indicates that the integration test for the `sample-ycql` have passed._
+_This indicates that the integration test for the `sample-ycql` has passed._

 - Now run the sample server by typing:
 ```shell